Abdelwaheb-Hnaien/gcp-infrastructure-automation/README.md

 You tell infrastructure builder about which config file to use by setting he ENV variable in **Cloudbuild.yaml**.

-3) Create a repository on Google Cloud Repositories
+3) Create a repository on Google Cloud Repositories in your project

 4) Set up a trigger in cloud build and set ”Cloud Source Repository” as a repository hosting option

-5) Select the repository you created in step 2
+5) Select the repository you created in step 3

-6) In the trigger settings Select ”Cloud  Build  configuration file (yaml or json)” as a build configuration and remain other settings to the default and
+6) In the trigger settings Select ”Cloud  Build  configuration file (yaml or json)” as a build configuration and remain other settings to the default

 7) Set "Cloud build configuration file" to **/devops/Cloudbuld.yaml**

-8) Go to IAM \& Admin -> IAM, grant compute engine service account sufficient permissions to deploy infrastructure.
+8) Set <your-project-id> in Cloudbuild.yaml, change the backend bucket name in config.yaml

-9) Set <your-project-id> in Cloudbuild.yaml, commit and push the project to the repository.
+9) Commit and push to the repository created in step 3.

+Check Cloud build history :